Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-search-page.md

 })
 ```

-Once fallback is enabled, if the search request fails to retrieve data, the search functionality will be temporarily disabled for a short period, and the native content Nosto has overriden will be restored.
+Once fallback is enabled, if the search request fails to retrieve data, the search functionality will be temporarily disabled for a short period, and the native content Nosto has overridden will be restored.

 ### Alternative Fallback Behaviour